Can I Sue My Uber Driver if They Crash?

 The Legalities of an Uber Car Accident:

 Peer to peer ridesharing is only about 10 years old.
 This means there isn't a lot of legislation on the liability of drivers when it comes to Uber accidents.

 And since Uber drivers are technically independent contractors and not employees, it means if you need to sue Uber, they can deny the claim.
 However, all hope is not lost.

 If the accident wasn't your driver's fault, Uber does have the policy to cover under-insured drivers up to one million dollars.
-This is partially due to the fact that many drivers tend to be under-insured and Uber wanted to cover their bases.
+This is partially because many drivers tend to be under-insured, and Uber wanted to cover their bases.

 The Small Print: